mbarcia/pipelineframework/docs/guide/configuration.md

 - `runOnVirtualThreads` - Whether the service entrypoint method should be run on a virtual thread, instead of a Vert.x event thread.

 ## Performance Optimization Guidelines
 Hibernate Reactive requires queries to run on a Vert.x event thread/context.
-When runOnVirtualThreads=true and the step is set to autoPersist=true (configured, i.e. via `application.properties`), the framework will make sure to "hop back on" onto an event thread to persist entities.
+When `runOnVirtualThreads=true` and persistence is enabled via configuration, the framework will make sure to "hop back on" onto an event thread to persist entities.
 Same when the service code is offloaded to run on a worker thread.

 ### For Item-Level Processing (1→1 Steps):
 1. **Set `parallel = true`** to enable concurrent processing of multiple input items